-- 1) The SG Action Plan for Europe (5GAP), adopted in 2016, calling for action to ensure that the EU can use advanced 5G connectivity as a strategic advantage to lead in digital transformation, in particular in vertical industries, and in support key societal objectives.
+- 1) The 5G Action Plan for Europe (5GAP), adopted in 2016, calling for action to ensure that the EU can use advanced 5G connectivity as a strategic advantage to lead in digital transformation, in particular in vertical industries, and in support key societal objectives.
 While these transformations have already started on the basis of existing networks, they will need 5G if they are to reach their full potential in the coming years.
 The Plan was endorsed by the EU Member States and European Parliament.
-It includes the specific EU objective of achieving uninterrupted 5G coverage in all urban areas and along all main transport paths in all Member States by 2025. - 2) The European Strategy on C-ITS, which further elaborates on how 5G works together with existing short-range communication technologies.
+It includes the specific EU objective of achieving uninterrupted 5G coverage in all urban areas and along all main transport paths in all Member States by 2025. - 2) The European Strategy on C-ITS, which further elaborates on how 5G works together with existing short-range communication technologies. - 3) The third EU Mobility Package "Europe on the Move" of May 2018, defining an integrated policy to ensure a smooth transition towards a mobility system which is safe, clean and paves the way to connected and automated mobility. - 4) The European Strategy for Data of February 2020, which proposes to set up common data spaces for key sectors, of which mobility and transport, as well as a legislative framework on data sharing and governance. - 5) The European Green Deal, first presented in December 2019, which provides a roadmap to turn the EU climate neutral by 2050, by boosting the efficient use of resources by moving to a clean, circular economy and by restoring biodiversity and cut pollution.
+This includes measures for rolling out cleaner, cheaper and healthier forms of private and public transport. - 6) The European Industrial Strategy, launched in March 2020 and helping to deliver on three key priorities: maintaining European industry's global competitiveness and a level playing field, at home and globally, making Europe climate-neutral by 2050 and shaping Europe's digital future.
+This includes supporting sustainable and smart mobility industries. - 7) The CCAM Single Platform and partnership, first presented in June 2019, aims at advising and supporting the EC in the area of open road testing and making the link to pre-deployment activities.
+This is done through the coordination of CCAM research, piloting, testing and deployment activities.